luchojuarez/call-sorter/README.md

 ## Some disclaimers
 in challenge says: "generate", in order of this, will be use a POST method in this senario, for the meneang of POST verb.

-choose use header `phone_numner` header, to get key to identify the current user in order to emulate some user token.
+choose use `phone_numner` header, to get key to identify the current user in order to emulate some user token.

 This code probably taste like an overkill solution, but it was funny to wrote.
 I hope you enjoy reading and testing